simp/pupmod-simp-simpkv/README.md

 To create your own plugin

 * Create a `lib/puppet_x/libkv` directory within your store plugin module.
-* Copy `lib/puppet_x/libkv/plugin_template.rb` from the libkv modules into that directory with a name `<your plugin name>_plugin.rb`.
+* Copy `lib/puppet_x/libkv/plugin_template.rb` from the libkv module into that directory with a name `<your plugin name>_plugin.rb`.
 For example, `nfs_file_plugin.rb`.
 * **READ** all the documentation in your plugin skeleton, paying close attention the `IMPORTANT NOTES` discussion.
 * Implement the body of each method as identified by a `FIXME`.
 Be sure to conform to the API for the method.
 * Write unit tests for your plugin, using the unit tests for libkv's file plugin, `spec/unit/puppet_x/libkv/file_plugin_spec.rb` as an example.
-  That test shows you how to instantiate an object of your plugin for testing purpose.
+That test shows you how to instantiate an object of your plugin for testing purposes.
 * Write acceptance tests for your plugin, using the acceptance tests for libkv's file plugin, `spec/acceptances/suites/default/file_plugin_spec.rb`, as an example.
-That test uses a test module, `spec/support/libkv_test` that exercises the the libkv API.
+That test uses a test module, `spec/support/libkv_test` to exercise the the libkv API and verify its operation.
+* Document your plugin's type and configuration parameters in the README.md for your store plugin module.

 ## libkv Development